fl101/awardfares-blog/_posts/2023-09-22-eurobonus-tips-2023.md

 ### 1. Plan ahead

-Since redeeming award flights can be a challengin game, the sooner you know about your trip, the better.
+Since redeeming award flights can be a challenging game, the sooner you know about your trip, the better.
 If you have the flexibility to accomodate dates and destinations when it's most convenient, you'll have a higher chance of scoring an award trip at a good rate.

 Most of the *poor redemptions* happen either at last minute, or during incredibly busy seasons where everyone else wants to travel too.
 The more you can anticipate to your travel, the more value you'll get from your points.